Orange Olive Oil Cake

 - Preheat oven to 350 F.

 - Place butter and brown sugar into the bottom of an 8" round cake pan and place into the oven for about 5 minutes or until the sugar and butter are melted.
 Swirl the pan to evenly distribute the melted ingredients over the bottom.

 - Quickly arrange orange slices on the melted butter/sugar – a little overlap is fine.

-- In a small mixing bowl, whisk together flour, baking powder, salt, and cardamom.
+- In a small mixing bowl, whisk together flour, baking powder, salt, and optionally cardamom.

-- In a medium-sized mixing bowl, beat sugar and eggs until thick and pale yellow.
+- In a medium-sized mixing bowl or the bowl of a stand mixer, beat sugar and eggs until thick and pale yellow.

 - Mix in milk and vanilla until just combined.